Q&A with an Internist and Nutrition Specialist

 Q: What does a plant-based meal day look like?
 What do you have for breakfast, lunch, and dinner?

-Dr. Herzog: My typical meal day includes:
+Dr. Herzog: A typical meal day might include the following:

 - Lunch: chunky vegetable chili or a garden salad with sesame dressing or balsamic vinegar

-- Snack: banana, apple, or grapes
+- Snack: fruit such as banana, apple, or grapes; baby carrots with hummus

 Q: Will your protein needs be met with plant-based eating?